olcf/spack-environments/linux-rhel8-zen3/baseline/README.md

-# OCLF User Environment for the CADES Baseline cluster
+# Spack Environment Template for the CADES Baseline cluster

 This example is intended for use on the CADES Baseline cluster.